UPBGE/UPBGE-Docs/source/manual/logic_nodes/input/mouse/set_cursor_position.rst

 Set Cursor Position
 ==============================

-Places the mouse cursor on corresponding coordinates between (0, 0) and (1, 1) on the screen.
+Places the mouse cursor on corresponding coordinates between (0, 0) and (1, 1) on the game window from the top left corner.

 Inputs
 ++++++++++++++++++++++++++++++

 Condition
-   Input condition.
+   Input condition needed for node to activate.

 Screen X
    Horizontal cursor position between 0 and 1.